Optimal Execution and Macroscopic Market Making: Optimal Execution Game

 where the trading rate $v^{i,\e} \in \mathbb{H}^2$ represents the control.
 The market price $S$ of the asset follows

-with a bounded and non-negative $\alpha \in \mathbb{S}^2$ representing the coefficient of the linear permanent price impact.
-Here, bounded and non-negative processes $a, b\in\mathbb{S}^2$ indicate respectively the selling and buying rates from the noise traders.
+where a bounded and positive process $\alpha \in \mathbb{S}^2$ represents the coefficient of the linear permanent price impact.
+Here, bounded and positive processes $a, b \in \mathbb{S}^2$ indicate respectively the ask and bid market order rates from the noise traders.
 Given the market price, the transaction price $\hat{S}^{i,\e}$ for agent $(i, \e)$ is given as

-with a bounded and positive $\beta \in \mathbb{S}^2$ specifying the coefficient of the linear temporary price impact.
+with a bounded and positive process $\beta \in \mathbb{S}^2$ specifying the coefficient of the linear temporary price impact.

 \kong